 The creation of the physical universe is described in the first chapter of Genesis.

-When we find the word “beginning” in scripture it is referring to something commencing.
+When we find the word "beginning" in scripture it is referring to something commencing.
 It is like the start of a process or a race.
 It has a starting point and runs its course.
 A race starts and it ends at the finish line.
 All events are marked by time.
 And so are the ages or eons which are mentioned often in scripture.
-It is when one understands the sequence of ages also called eons that the Plan of God is unveiled.
+It is when one understands the sequence of ages also called eons ( aeon in Greek) that the plan of God is unveiled.

 Gen 1:1 (KJV) In the beginning God created the heaven and the earth.